 Skip to main content

 The query delay (or query customization) feature functions as an offset to your queries.
-Instead of asking for the last minute, Nobl9 can ask your data source for a time interval configured by the Query delay to ensure the consistency of your SLI data.
+Instead of requesting data for the last minute, Nobl9 can ask your data source for a specific time interval based on the Query delay to ensure SLI data consistency

 note